migonzalvar/xsce/README.rst

 underlying technology to install, deploy, configure and manage the various server components.

-Please see the ``INSTALL`` file from the ``docs`` folder for instructions to install the server on supported software and hardware platforms.
+Please see the `INSTALL <docs/INSTALL.rst>`_ file from the ``docs`` folder for instructions to install the server on supported software and hardware platforms.

 If you want to explore and get dirty with the code, please read the ``HACKING`` file.
 You would probably want to go through the `ansible documentation`_ before diving into the